Reviews like this are one of the main reasons that I do not get invited to many of the “industry insider” events.

 Having a flashing blue light, no matter how dim, on your flashlight is not compatible with either tactical or law enforcement activities.
 While the blinking only happens when the light is activated – and is unlikely to give away your position – it could be distracting.
 When you are hunting bad guys in the dark, you do not want any unnecessary distractions.

-The location of the blinking blue light is the side of the flashlight, and is not covered by my hand when I am holding it.
+The location of the blinking blue light is on the side of the flashlight.
+Unfortunately, it is not covered by my hand when I am holding it.
 It is plainly visible.

 There is no obvious way to disable the blinking blue light short of breaking it.
 The best I could figure was to use a bit of black gaffers tape to cover up the blinking light.

 As I’ve discussed on this site before, a flashlight’s runtime under the FL1 standard does not report how long a torch will output the reported light output (lumens).
 Rather it is a report of how long it takes the flashlight to drop to 10% of the reported output.

 In other words, a flashlight that puts out 1,000 lumens constantly for one hour would be reported the same as a flashlight that put out 1,000 lumens for five minutes and then 125 lumens for 55 minutes.
 Under the FL1 standard, both companies could properly rate the output as 1,000 lumens and the runtime as 60 minutes, though in practicality, the flashlights have very different output characteristics.

 For my evaluations, I use a hand-built integrating sphere to measure light output.
 The sphere does not measure lumens or any other absolute specification.
 Rather, it is a way for me to measure relative output over time.

 The sphere allows me to show an output curve on a flashlight and determine how consistent the output is.
 The measurements from my sphere could also be used to compare one flashlight to another, but it is important to note that this is not a lab test.
 While I do try to control for outside lighting and other variables, I do not claim it is a perfect system.